Inter-American Commission of Women: 1933 extension

 At the Seventh Pan-American Conference, held in Montevideo, Uruguay the women presented their analysis of the legal status of women in each of the twenty-one countries in the Pan-American Union.
 It was the first report ever to study in detail the civil and political rights of women and it had been prepared solely by women.
 The conference considered and rejected the proposed Treaty on the Equality of Rights for Women, though it was signed by Cuba, Ecuador, Paraguay, and Uruguay.
 Three of those states had already granted suffrage to women, and none of the four ratified the Treaty after the conference.
 However, the women had presented the first international resolution to recommend suffrage for women.

 The women presented their materials which showed the disparity between rights of men and women.
 For example, in 16 countries of the Americas women could not vote at all, in two countries they could vote with restrictions and in three countries they had equal enfranchisement.
 In 19 of the American countries, women did not have equal custody over their children, including in 7 US states and only 2 countries allowed joint authority for women of their own children.
 None of the Latin American countries allowed women to serve on juries and 27 US states prohibited women from participating in juries.
 Divorce grounds in 14 countries and 28 states were disparate for men and women and a woman could not administer her own separate property in thirteen countries and two US states.

 Conference reviewed the data and approved the first international agreement ever adopted concerning the women's rights—the Convention on the Nationality of Women.
 The instrument made it clear that should a woman marry a man of a different nationality, her citizenship could be retained.
-The specific language was, "There shall be no distinction based on sex as regards to nationality".
+The specific language was, "There shall be no distinction based on sex as regards nationality".
 In addition, the conference passed the Convention on Nationality which established that neither marriage nor divorce could affect the nationality of the members of a family, extending citizenship protection to children as well.
 The Roosevelt administration argued that the women's job had been completed.
 Rather than voting for a continuation of the CIM, the Conference voted as a unit, with the exception of Argentina, to block the US proposal to shut down the women.